-In order to determine the key drivers of engagement, employee surveys are an important tool.
-They allow employers to discover what motivates their workforce, and they provide workers with the opportunity to give open, honest, and generally confidential feedback.
-Surveys create opportunities for establishing two-way communication and they give employees a direct line to leadership.
+In order to determine the key drivers of employee engagement, surveys are an important tool.
+They allow employers to discover what motivates their workforce.
+And they provide workers with the opportunity to give open, honest, and confidential feedback.
+This establishes a two-way flow of communication and gives employees a direct line to leadership.

-The payoff is enormous: Being actively involved in decision-making provides employees with a vital stake in their company and proves that their opinions are valued, a key driver of engagement.
+The payoff is enormous.
+Active involvement in decision-making provides employees with a vital stake in their company.
+And proves that their opinions are valued, a key driver of engagement.
 Such active partnerships between employees and employers will go a long way toward decreasing turnover rates, especially among younger employees.

 Learn how SAK Construction has elevated its internal communications with an app for news, surveys, and feedback.